chriskrycho/v5.chriskrycho.com/site/journal/2022/Conditional Modifiers and Helpers in Emberjs.md

 Which you choose depends on the use case:

--   the `{{(if ...` version is handy if you just want to pick between having a modifier or not.
+-   the `{{(unless ...` version is handy if you just want to pick between having a modifier or not.
--   the `{{(modifier (if ...` version is handy if you want to pick between modifiers to dispatch to with the same args (unusual but not impossible!)
+-   the `{{(modifier (unless ...` version is handy if you want to pick between modifiers to dispatch to with the same args (unusual but not impossible!)
 -   the getter version is handy for the cases where you have more “interesting” logic to determine what to do

 ## The future